PaddleCV-SIG/MedicalSeg/README.md

 </p>

-**MedicalSeg is currently under development!
-If you find any problem using it or want to share any future develop suggestions, please open a github issue or join us by scanning the following wechat QR code.**
+**MedicalSeg is currently under active development!
+If you find any problem using it or have any future development suggestions, please open a github issue or join us by scanning the following wechat QR code.**

 <p align="center">
 <img src="https://user-images.githubusercontent.com/48433081/162115375-2dba8796-5184-4793-8efa-b142734fe734.png" width="20%" height="20%">